sindresorhus/ky/readme.md

 ### Sending form data

 Sending form data in Ky is identical to `fetch`.
 Just pass a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) instance to the `body` option.
-The `Content-Type` header will be automatically set to `multipart/form-data`.
+The `Content-Type` header will be automatically set to `multipart/form-data`, overriding any existing `Content-Type` header.

 ```js
 import ky from 'ky';